Exo Richelain / Roussillon sector: History

 The expired contract for transport services between Transdev Limocar and CIT Roussillon was a 10-year contract that ended on July 15, 2018.
 In 2018, Exo awarded Transdev the contract to run service for the Richelain sector.
 The contract start date was January 1, 2019 and runs till June 30, 2024 with a 3-year option for exo to extend the contract till June 30, 2027.

 Exo operated Roussillon and Le Richelian as their own sectors until they were merged on July 31, 2023, when the Réseau express métropolitain opened.
-The new sector's bus network was reconfigured to send commuters heading downtown to Panama and Brossard stations insetad of Terminus Centre-Ville.
+The new sector's bus network was reconfigured to send commuters heading downtown to Panama and Brossard stations instead of Terminus Centre-Ville.